Valentine’s Day Decor Ideas

 Valentine's Day Decoration Ideas Stencil

 Paint each heart with a small brush.
-I thinned out the paint a bit so it wasn’t quite so opaque.
-Don’t let it get too runny or else it will bleed.
+I thinned out the paint so it wasn’t quite so opaque.
+Don’t let it get too runny, or else it will bleed.
 Don’t worry about painting within the lines.
 I think it looks better if you don’t.

-I used two different paint colors on some of the hearts just to add some variation.
+I used two different paint colors on some of the hearts to add variation.

 Painted Hearts

 Let the paint dry.
-I usually iron the pillow cover to get the wrinkles out before I start sewing.
+I usually iron the pillow cover to remove wrinkles and set the paint before I start sewing.

-Now it is time to start the free-motion embroidery.
+Now is the time to start free-motion embroidery.

 Valentine's Day Decoration Ideas

 Sew three times around each heart and DO NOT try to sew perfectly.
 Just follow the line of the cookie cutter.
 It’s so easy.
-I actually think that messy is good … within reason.
+I think messy is good… within reason.
 Haha.

 Valentine's Day Decoration Ideas